 This is the second semester in the two-semester sequence of Homiletics and centers on the preparation and delivery of sermons based upon the principles learned and developed in Homiletics I (PAMI 3313).
 This is the practical segment of the student's homiletical training emphasizing actual preparation and delivery of sermons under observation and constructive criticism.
-(Spring)
+(Spring, Even) Pre-requisite: PAMI3313